What can we dig up for you?

 Learn MoreVitamin D poisoning occurs when a cat ingests a toxic dose of vitamin D. A common source of vitamin D poisoning is when a cat accidentally ingests rodenticides containing vitamin D. Vitamin D poisoning causes a variety of clinical signs.
 The initial clinical signs, occurring anywhere from 8 to 48 hours after ingestion, include depression, weakness, and appetite loss.
 Vomiting, increased drinking and urination, constipation, and dehydration typically follow these signs.

-Learn MoreToad poisoning (or toxicity) occurs when a cat is exposed to the toxins secreted by certain species of toads.
-The two most common species of toads that cause poisonings in the United States are the cane or marine toad and the Colorado River or Sonoran desert toad.
+Learn MoreToad poisoning occurs when a cat is exposed to the toxins secreted by certain species of toads.
+The two most common species of toads that cause poisoning in the United States are the cane or marine toad and the Colorado River or Sonoran desert toad.
 While there are toads in Canada that secrete toxic substances, their effects are much less severe than the toxins secreted by the cane or Sonoran desert toads.
 Death can occur quickly and immediate treatment is required.

 Learn MoreIbuprofen is a commonly used NSAID and is used to treat fever, pain, and inflammation in humans.
 Ibuprofen poisoning occurs when a dog ingests a toxic dose of ibuprofen, either through misuse or by accident.
 Most commonly in dogs, clinical signs related to irritation and ulceration of the gastrointestinal tract are observed including decreased appetite, vomiting (sometimes with blood), diarrhea, depression, abdominal pain, dark tarry stools, and bloody stools.

-Learn MoreToad poisoning (or toxicity) occurs when a dog is exposed to the toxins secreted by certain species of toads.
-The two most common species of toads that cause poisonings in the United States are the cane or marine toad and the Colorado River or Sonoran desert toad.
+Learn MoreToad poisoning occurs when a dog is exposed to the toxins secreted by certain species of toads.
+The two most common species of toads that cause poisoning in the United States are the cane or marine toad and the Colorado River or Sonoran desert toad.
 While there are toads in Canada that secrete toxic substances, their effects are much less severe than the toxins secreted by the cane or Sonoran desert toads.
 Death can occur quickly and immediate treatment is required.

 Learn MoreAspirin is a commonly used over the counter nonsteroidal anti-inflammatory drug and is used to treat fever, pain, inflammation (swelling), and clotting disorders in humans.
 Aspirin poisoning occurs when a dog ingests a toxic dose of aspirin, either through misuse or accidentally. he most common side effect of aspirin is gastrointestinal irritation, which can lead to signs such as a decreased appetite, vomiting, diarrhea, and abdominal pain.
 Treatment for aspirin poisoning depends on how quickly the dog is seen by the veterinarian.